Chlorinated Rubber Paint - RoadLine Paint

-A general purpose very hard-wearing chemically resistant paint with excellent chemical and abrasion resistance, often used as drain demarcation paint.
-Ideal where conditions require a degree of chemical and water resistance typical examples would be catteries & kennels, dairy parlours, road crossings, car parks, swimming pools, manhole covers, metal or concrete posts and metal tanks.
+Chlorinated Rubber Paint is a general purpose hard-wearing chemically resistant paint with excellent chemical and abrasion resistance, often used as drain demarcation paint.
+It is ideal where conditions require a degree of chemical and water resistance typical examples would be catteries & kennels, dairy parlours, road crossings, car parks, swimming pools, manhole covers, metal or concrete posts and metal tanks.
 It is also excellent for road markings where high visibility and durability is a must.
 Chlorinated Rubber paint should not be applied over PVA sealer, latex self levelling compounds or power floated concrete (see below).

 Area of use: